-- We invite reasoned arguments for why What Works approaches should be modified and how; - Descriptions of 'system-level' innovation and how rehabilitative services can be connected and delivered 'as an integrated whole' either in prison or in the community; - Attempts to change prison or community corrections culture and its impact on both staff and offenders; - Creative approaches for occupying offenders or for sparking or enhancing motivation for change; - Approaches that may impinge on 'change in identity' in offenders as a first step towards desistance; - Well integrated and readily available community support and services to help offenders overcome barriers and the challenges of reintegration; - The benefits of partnerships with NGOs, other government sectors, research institutions and other stakeholders in introducing change and improving correctional performance; - Importantly, there should be some clear theoretical coherence and/or qualitative or quantitative evaluation data to support the models or frameworks that are described. - New research findings are especially welcomed where there is clear implication for What Else May Work in helping shape corrections towards excellence.
+- We especially invite reasoned arguments for why the traditional What Works approach should be modified and how; - Descriptions of 'system-level' recasting of services that are connected and delivered 'as an integrated whole' - either in prison, in the community, or in helping individuals to transition from the prison to the community. - Well integrated community support and services to help marginalized individuals overcome barriers and the challenges of reintegration; - The benefits of partnerships with NGOs, other government sectors, research institutions and other stakeholders in introducing change and improving correctional performance; - Importantly, there should be some clear theoretical coherence and/or qualitative or quantitative evaluation data to support the models or frameworks that are described. - New research findings are especially welcomed where there is clear implication for What Else May Work in helping shape corrections towards excellence.